nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 ### **Not happy with the performance of ads agency?**

 Are you not happy with the performance of your marketing agency?
 I have written a blog post that outlines the things that [you be asking from your marketing agency](https://nikhil.pro/marketing-agency-performance-assessment) to assess the performance of the ads agency that you have hired.

+## Nikhil Sharma: Meta & Google Ads Freelancer

+Nikhil Sharma, a freelance specialist in Meta and Google Ads, is ready to assist you in boosting your brand's business.
+[Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) with him to explore how he can support your brand further.